katherine-huang/personal_web/content/authors/admin/_index.md

   icon: ☕️

 # Role/position/tagline
-role: Ph.D.
-Candidate in Educational Psychology - Learning Sciences
+role: Ph.D. in Educational Psychology - Learning Sciences

 # Organizations/Affiliations to show in About widget
 organizations: